noahehall/theBookOfNoah/0current/openapi.md

   - documents: machine-readable api descriptions
   - paths: aka operations, aka routes, i.e. api endpoints lol
   - path items: describes the http operations that can be performed ona path with a separate operation object for each one allowed
-  - media types: map directly to RFC6838 media types
+  - media type objects: map directly to RFC6838 media types
     - describes the structure (schema) of the content
     - provides examples for document and mocking purposes